-The Touring Network team met at the from April 7th – 9th to welcome the new GET IN Youth Promoters, define the role and find out how the programme will bring their interests and experience together to support live touring performance in communities across the Highlands and Islands.
+The Touring Network team met at the in early April to welcome the new GET IN Youth Promoters, define the role and find out how the programme will bring their interests and experience together to support live touring performance in communities across the Highlands and Islands.

 Rhona and Kresanna explained to the Youth Promoters their route to becoming promoters;